West Country Holiday, Somerset July 2006 - page 2

 |

-Mike's somewhere in the old ruins at Brean Fort here, difficult to tell
+Mike's hiding somewhere in those old barrack quarter ruins at Brean

 |